hhursev/recipe-scrapers/tests/test_data/README.md

   * You may follow GitHub's [DMCA notice and takedown process](https://docs.github.com/en/site-policy/content-removal-policies/dmca-takedown-policy) that is available to you as a copyright owner.

-  * Alternatively you may contact one of the library's authors and/or file a bugreport -- preferably from an email address associated with the recipe website, or otherwise proving ownership of the content.
-Note that this reduces our ability to support affected website(s).
+  * Alternatively you may contact the library's authors and/or file a bugreport -- preferably from an email address associated with the recipe website, or otherwise proving ownership of the content you'd like us to remove.
+Note that removal of test HTML will reduce our ability to support the affected website(s).